 At Miriam School, learning is intentional, collaborative, and personalized; designed to meet the unique social, emotional, physical, and academic needs of each student.
 Our team of dedicated educators choose to teach at Miriam School because they love working with students who learn differently.

 Miriam uses a variety of methods and instructional tools to meet the individual learning styles of our students.
 Based on the needs of the student, a student’s curriculum might include instruction using one or more of the following programs:

 The S.P.I.R.E.
 Reading Program integrates phonological awareness, phonics, handwriting, fluency, vocabulary, spelling and comprehension in an instructional design based on how struggling readers learn.
 Each S.P.I.R.E. lesson employs ten steps that enhance student learning and memory by engaging multi-sensory pathways to the brain in rapid succession. | More About S.P.I.R.E.

 Step Up To Writing is an explicit, hands-on writing program that leads to increased writing proficiency across the curriculum.
 Students receive direct instruction and practice in the areas of idea development, organization, sentence fluency, word choice, voice, conventions and presentation. | More About Step Up

 Saxon Math is an incremental math program designed to allow students time to practice, process and master math skills.
 It provides a balanced approach with manipulative opportunities and guided instruction that move students from the concrete to the pictorial to the abstract. | More About Saxon

 Curriculum Night Presentation

 The Miriam School Essential Skills Guide provides a concise overview of areas of instruction emphasized in the educational program.
-This curriculum, in combination with each student’s Individual Education Plan (I.E.P.), forms the foundation of the Miriam School Program.
+This curriculum, in combination with each student’s Individual Learning Plan, forms the foundation of the Miriam School program.